 This is simply one item you cannot remove from a child’s diet.
 Kids want to feel normal when “hangin’ out” with their friends, regardless of their age.
 So asking them to pass on the ketchup when all their friends are chowing down on the stuff with a bucket of fries is pretty unreasonable.

 So with this scenario in mind, I set out to create my own ketchup recipe.
-While it may not be the “corn syrup-ladden Heinz Ketchup” brand, it comes close enough to put a smile on my son’s face.
+While it may not be the “corn syrup-laden Heinz Ketchup” brand, it comes close enough to put a smile on my son’s face.
 In fact, his favorite way to eat it is with apples!

 Yes, I have a strange child.
 But he’s just so gosh darn cute that I find it an easy “quirk” to overlook as long as I get a smile like that any day.

-- 1 (15 ounce) can tomato sauce, no sugar added, low sodium is best
+- 1 (15 oz.) can tomato sauce, no sugar added

-- 1 (6 ounce) can tomato paste, no sugar added
+- 1 (6 oz.) can tomato paste, no sugar added

-- 1/4 cup honey
+- ¼ cup honey

-- 1 teaspoon onion powder
+- 1 tsp. onion powder

-- Salt to taste
+- salt to taste